 Attachment Anxiety: What It Is And How It Affects Your Relationships

 Human beings are social animals, and it’s our natural tendency to form attachments to others.
+Your attachment style can affect your interpersonal relationships and other aspects of your life.
 Some attachments are healthy, while others are not.
 For example, some people may develop an anxious attachment with others when forming and maintaining relationships.
 This anxiety can result in exactly what the anxious person may fear most: the relationship's premature end.
 Learn more about attachment anxiety and relationships here.

 Attachment theory